hogwart120/lbminh-bot-test/README.md

     sudo systemctl start bot.service

 Remember that you have to use Spotify Premium for this build.

 And you have to authenticate with Spotify at first start.

-Ghi nhớ: Bạn phải có tài khoản Spotify Premium.
+Ghi nhớ: Bạn phải có tài khoản Spotify Premium và cấu hình nó trong config.yaml

 HOW TO UPDATE: